tiagocaravia/PeriodizedSprintProgram/README.md

 | Long Jump | 17'4" | 19'5" |
 | Teammate 200m | 26.9s | 24.1s |
 | Teammate Long Jump | 16'8" | 19'1" |

+## Usage
+Download the spreadsheet and enter your current PRs into the highlighted cells.
+The threshold calculator will automatically output your minimum target for each rep.